 Respite care may be for a day or a few days and can take place in the familiar surroundings of home.
 The family are encouraged to check in with the carer (and this could be by text or a phone call) if they are worried.

-Read more about Respite Care provided by Advinia by clicking here.
+Read more about Respite Care provided by Advinia by visiting our Respite Care guide.

 Palliative Care can provide support not just for the client but also for their family and loved ones to enable them to manage changes and develop coping strategies.
 By supporting the family, the client is also supported.